FAQs: Furloughs and temporary FTE reduction

 Examples of weekly benefit amount calculation

 The weekly benefit amount may be reduced if an employee has received pay during the claim week.
-The ESD calculates the earnings deduction using the chart found on their website.
 For additional information, including an estimated benefit calculator, see the ESD Estimate Your Benefit web page.

-Is there a one week waiting period for unemployment eligibility?
+Is there a waiting period for unemployment eligibility?

 Washington State law requires an unemployed individual to be unemployed for a waiting period of one week before being eligible to receive unemployment benefits.
-The one week waiting period may be waived under certain conditions during a public health emergency.
-For information on whether the waiting week is required or waived, view ESD’s When will payments start? webpage.
+See How to File Your Weekly Claims for more details.